elebow/ruby-see5/README.md

 Anomaly detection uses the same input format as training a model.
 Call `See5.audit` to detect anomalies in the set.

-`gritbot` must be available in the system path.
+The gem `see5-installer` must be installed, or `gritbot` must be available in the system path.

 ```ruby
 anomalies = See5.audit(data, class_attribute: :a)